 6. Poppies are sold in every community across the UK

-Every year the rumour that poppy selling has been banned in some communities resurfaces.
-This is simply not true and each year thousands of volunteers from all walks of life take to the streets, train stations and supermarkets around the country for two weeks during the Poppy Appeal.
+Every year the rumour that poppies been banned in some communities resurfaces.
+This is simply not true and each year thousands of volunteers from all walks of life take to the streets, train stations and supermarkets around the country to help us raise vital funds for the Armed Forces community.

 7. A poem inspired the use of the poppy as a symbol of Remembrance

-This was adopted by The (Royal) British Legion in 1921 who ordered 9 million of these poppies and sold them on 11 November that year in the first ever Poppy Appeal.
+This was adopted by The (Royal) British Legion in 1921 who ordered a million poppies from Anna Guérin in France and commissioned a further 8 million to be manufactured in Britain.
+These were sold on 11 November that year in the first ever Poppy Appeal.